maatjevanderveer/personal-blog/README.md

-This is a project to experiment with Next.js and Storybook
+This project is set up to experiment with Next.js and Storybook